Tender-crisp asparagus puts a fresh twist on the classic Eggs Benedict recipe.

 - Meanwhile, add egg yolks to a heatproof bowl (on the counter) and whisk until they become pale in colour.

-- Place the bowl on top of the saucepan, making sure the bowl doesn’t touch the simmering water.
+- Place the bowl with the yolks on top of the saucepan, making sure the bowl doesn’t touch the simmering water.

 - Whisk the yolks constantly but gently.
 Cook the yolks until they have thickened, which takes about 3 minutes.

-- Add 1 tablespoon of butter at a time, whisking constantly, making sure that each tablespoon is incorporated completely before adding the next.
+- Add 1 tablespoon of butter at a time, whisking constantly.
+Make sure that each tablespoon is incorporated completely before adding the next.

-- Once all the butter has been added, season the sauce with lemon juice, salt, and cayenne pepper.
+- Once all the butter has been added, season the sauce with lemon juice and salt.
 Your Hollandaise should be thick enough to coat the back of a spoon, but not stiff.
 If it is too thick, thin it with a little water.

-- In a large saucepan, heat water over medium heat until simmering.
+- In a large saucepan, heat water over medium heat until gently simmering.

-- Crack each egg, one at a time, into a small bowl, then gently slide each one into the simmering water.
+- Crack each egg, one at a time, into a small bowl, Gently slide each egg into the simmering water.
 Make sure to tip the eggs in close to the surface of the water – not from a height.

 - Cook the eggs until whites are set and yolks are still soft - about 3 minutes.
 Then remove the eggs with a slotted spoon and place on a plate.